Corazón salvaje (1956 film)

 Corazón salvaje is a 1956 Mexican drama film directed by Juan José Ortega and starring Martha Roth, Christiane Martel, Carlos Navarro and Rafael Bertrand.
-It was the first screen adaptation of the novel of the same name written by Caridad Bravo Adams and published in 1957, a year after the film adaptation was released.
+It was the first screen adaptation of the novel of the same name by Caridad Bravo Adams published in 1957, a year after the film adaptation was released.
 The first adaptation was made as a radionovela.